-Star Wars: Revelations
+Star Wars Revelations

-In 2004, I had the opportunity to appear as an extra in a Star Wars® fan film entitled, Star Wars Revelations.
-I’m credited in the movie as a background artist, at minute mark 42 minutes.
+In 2004, I appeared as an extra in a Star Wars® fan film, ‘Star Wars Revelations.’
+I’m credited in the movie as a background artist (long for extra) at the 42-minute mark.

-My scene, filmed in Washington DC at the Smithsonian Museum of Women, was exciting, tiring, and frankly, boring at times.
-We reported to the museum at exactly 5 p.m. and spent the entire night filming the scene.
+My first appearance in the movie occurs at the 18-minute mark.
+My scene, filmed in Washington DC at the Smithsonian Museum of Women, was exciting, tiring, and frankly boring.
+We reported to the museum at precisely 5 p.m. and spent the entire night filming the scene.
 I left the shoot at approximately 6 a.m. the following morning.
-I have clear memories of getting through wardrobe, only to sit around for hours before being called to the set.
+I have clear memories of getting through wardrobe only to sit around for hours before being called to the set.

-I remember one time, when we were all out on the streets, some of us for a quick smoke, when a couple of the extras dressed as stormtroopers, began directing traffic on the streets of Washington DC, similar to the scene in A New Hope at the spaceport on the planet of Tatooine.
-We all laughed, watching the cars go by, some even following their directions.
+I remember one time we were all out on the streets for a quick break.
+Two extras dressed as stormtroopers directed traffic on the streets of Washington DC.
+It was like the scene in ‘A New Hope’ at the spaceport on the planet of Tatooine.
+Laughing, we watched the cars go by, some even following their directions.
 It was hilarious.